-If you’re in the market for an audio interface, I recommend checking out my article on audio interfaces here, where I talk about the one thing that I really liked about the Scarlett 2i2.
+If you’re in the market for an audio interface, grab the Focusrite Scarlett 2i2 from Amazon which I’ve explored before in my article on audio interfaces where I talked about the one thing that I really liked about it.

 If you try and use this microphone with an XLR to USB cable, it’s not going to work if you plug it in directly to your computer without phantom power.

 - You get a microphone stand adaptor 5/8” to 3/8″

 - A padded carrying case

 **It’s worth noting that most microphones don’t come with a stand, so definitely go out of your way to purchase a mic-stand like this one from Amazon, on which you can clip the shock mount onto.

 In terms of its construction, the 20 series from Audio Technica is hailed for the fact it’s made out of steel entirely, including the nice metal grill.
 Because of its build, the mic has some weight to it.

 The microphone comes with two different switches on the bottom of the unit, including the switch for -10dB to 0dB Pad, for the sake of recording much louder instruments such as micing up a guitar amplifier, in addition to a bass-roll off, also called a Low-Cut, which attenuates low-frequencies below 80Hz.